r0ttenbeef/r0ttenbeef.github.io/_posts/03/2019-11-16-CTF-egctf-ProcessEnumeration-RE.markdown

 tags: ctf ReverseEngineering
 ---

-I have participated in [EG-CTF](https://ctf2019.egcert.eg/challenges) and this a writeup for *Process Enumeration* a reverse engineering CTF challenge.
+I have participated in [EG-CTF](https://ctf2019.egcert.eg/challenges) which is organized by [EG-CERT](https://www.egcert.eg/) and this a writeup for *Process Enumeration* a reverse engineering CTF challenge.

 ### Enumeration